Digital marketing is driven by content and just about anyone can participate in its cash flow.

-Job Value Calculator
+Job Salary and Wage Calculator

 It is essential for companies to be competitive in the salaries and wages offered to their employees.
 Without a fair and competitive pay structure, a company exposes itself either to hiring unsuitable candidates or losing talented people.
 When there is no process in place to regularly update compensation practices, you are leaving it to employees to do their own research.

 Self-comparisons can be misleading because the employee may not consider the total benefits package.
 The compensation package should be based on a transparent process that involves the participation of the employees.
 Statistics on the different market values for job positions should be openly discussed.
 In this age of search engine references, the information is readily available to all.
 Hiding from the realities of the marketplace is never a good idea in the long run.

 Fair and equitable pay for a prompt, timely, and accurate performance of assigned functions, tasks, and responsibilities is a major tenet of the employee/employer relationship.
 Each employee contributes to the success of the business, and each job has a specific value.
 Employees should be paid in accordance with the relative value of their job, compared with other jobs in the company and those of the competition.

 Positions are designed to fulfill defined essential functions of the business.
 These positions also have certain responsibilities, authority and are accountable for specific results.
 All company functions have an economic value attached to the function.
 The functional organization chart and job descriptions are used to define those functions, responsibilities, duties and tasks.
 The position's economic value is determined through a process of weighing the basic factors that distinguish one position from another, such as education, certification, knowledge, experience, independent judgment, creativity and others, which are inherent in all job descriptions.
 These factors are used to establish compensation fairness and a relative value of the positions.